This page contains information to support students to participate in Asymptomatic Testing at home.

 - Read information below and Privacy Notice

-- Complete Consent Form and return to Craig Thomas when you collect your test kits from the welfare desk.
+- Complete Consent Form and return to the school office when you collect your test kits.

-- Complete test at home twice per week (Sunday evening and Wednesday evening) – following the separate guide issued by Mr Thomas
+- Complete test at home twice per week (Sunday evening and Wednesday evening) – following the separate guide issued by school office (and linked below).

 - Share results with NHS through website https://www.gov.uk/report-covid19-result